chef/automate/components/docs-chef-io/content/automate/ha_existing_a2ha_to_automate_ha.md

   ```
     chef-automate config show > applied_config.toml
   ```
-  Modify the applied_config.toml, remove elastic serach config and set the config
+  Modify the applied_config.toml, remove elastic serach config and set the config.
+  Need to set the applied_config.toml on all the frontend nodes manually.
+As removal of config is not supported from bastion.
   ```
    chef-automate config set applied_config.toml
   ```

 {{< /note >}}